remindto/wp-remind-to-app/README.md

 ## Installation

 RTR Extended Settings can be installed directly into your plugins folder "as-is".
 Activate in the plugin panel.
-Settings can be adjusted in the Settings > Remind to Read Settings.
+Settings can be adjusted in the Settings > Remind to app Settings.

 ## License